osqp/osqp/docs/interfaces/solver_settings.rst

 | :code:`polish_refine_iter` *   | Refinement iterations in polishing                          | 0 < :code:`polish_refine_iter` (integer)                     | 3             |
 +--------------------------------+-------------------------------------------------------------+--------------------------------------------------------------+---------------+

-The boolean values :code:`True/False` are defined as :code:`1/0` in the C interfaces.
+The boolean values :code:`True/False` are defined as :code:`1/0` in the C interface.

 ..
 The infinity values correspond to: